trailofbits/challenge-tasks/README.md

   $ ssh -X -t -L 5900:127.0.0.1:5900 <YOURUSERNAME>@coder.<YOURINSTANCENAME> 'x11vnc -display :0 -create -nopw -noipv6 -xkb -remap DEAD'
 ```

-To check that ssh is listening on port 5900 locally, run:
+On your mac, to check that your ssh tunnel is listening on port 5900 locally, run:
 ```
   $ sudo lsof -i -P | grep LISTEN | grep :5900
 ```

 Assuming all is well, you should now be able to connect to your forwarded X session and interact with it.

-###### Actually connecting
-You made it!
-Now in your VNC client (on the clientside machine), just connect to `127.0.0.1:5900` in your VNC client of choice.
+In your VNC client (on the clientside machine), connect to `127.0.0.1:5900`.

 ### Access from your browser
 You can use the webshell and web VSCode instances available from the page for your Coder workspace.
 Sometimes the webshell is a little more stable than ssh.